rtmigo/xrandom_dart/README.md

 -------

-If you need billions and billions of randoms without statistical artifacts:
+If you are solving a math problem:

 ``` dart